JakubOboza/jellybird/Readme.md

 in fact `.gen` is just calling generate with `:default` symbol.

+# generate with hook

+    user = User.gen {|user| user.save }

+doing this returns you object which received :save after generating

 # integration with rspec

 touch a file with defines like `factories.rb` in spec folder and then require it inside of your `spec_helper.rb`.
 Then define all the factories like this.